-4.3 Research Essay or Thesis
+4.3 Research Thesis

-All MSc candidates must complete either a Research Essay (one course credit) or a Research Thesis (two course credits) prior to the end of the final term of residency.
-The results of the Essay or Thesis are typically presented to the Advisory Committee at an MSc Defense (analogous to a PhD Defense).
-The Advisory Committee will review and evaluate the Essay or Thesis and the Defense and determine if the student has successfully completed the MSc requirements.
+All MSc candidates must complete a Research Thesis prior to the end of the final term of residency.
+The Advisory Committee will review and evaluate the Thesis and determine if the student has successfully completed the MSc requirements.
 The result is reported to the faculty, who vote on completion of the degree.
 If approved, a recommendation is then forwarded to the Degree Committee at the Graduate School for award of the MSc degree.
-A successful MSc candidate must submit a final copy of the Thesis or Essay to the DGS office.
+A successful MSc candidate must submit a final copy of the Thesis to the DGS office.